8

 EV-agnostic Japanese giant’s bZ4X electric SUV spawns a smaller but confusingly named offspring

-Didn’t it already have a C-HR?
-Well, yes – the regular C-HR is its Volkswagen T-Roc- and Nissan Qashqai-sized sensible-but-supposedly-stylish hybrid SUV, but the ‘+’ in the new name indicates that it’s the completely unrelated electric equivalent of roughly the same size.
-Obvs.
-At least with this week’s new Kia, the name tells you what powers it and where it sits in the range…
+Didn’t Toyota already have a C-HR?
+Well, yes: the regular C-HR is its Volkswagen T-Roc- and Nissan Qashqai-sized, sensible but supposedly stylish hybrid SUV.
+The ‘+’ in the new car's name indicates that it’s the completely unrelated electric equivalent of roughly the same size – obvs.
+At least with a new Kia, Hyundai or VW, the name gives you a good idea of what powers it and where it sits in the range…

 Advertisement